rohan-v8rma/Verilog-Vectors/README.md

 ## Parallel Block Statements

-A Parallel Block-Statemet can execute statements concurrently and delay control can be used to provide time-ordering of the assignments.
+A Parallel Block-Statement can execute statements concurrently and delay control can be used to provide time-ordering of the assignments.

 Statements are launched in parallel by wrapping them within the `fork` and `join` keywords.